HigasaOR/mitoSNV-patho-predictor/README.md

     * This is the python script file that gererates the LGBM model for tRNA coding genes.
 * `train_missense_pcg_lgbm.py`
     * This is the python script file that gererates the LGBM model for missense protein coding genes.

+* `predict_tRNA.py`
+    * This is the python script file that gererates prediction result for tRNA coding genes.
+* `predict_missense_pcg.py`
+    * This is the python script file that gererates prediction result for missense protein coding genes.

 ## Contact